web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/config/build-config.md

 <!-- ## disableSwcTransform

 Starting with version 2.16.0, SWC Transform is enabled by default for code transformation.
 If you want to disable this feature, you can use this configuration.
-Only Esbuild Transform is used in this case.
+Only esbuild Transform is used in this case.

 The use of SWC Transform can reduce the impact of auxiliary functions on the volume of the constructed product.